SU-SWS/decanter-web/content/_pages/about-contributing.md

 1. Check that a PR is within the scope and philosophy of the project.
 2. Test the patch locally.
-3. Run PR against linter through either Grunt or Code Climate.
+3. Run PR against linter through either node linters or Code Climate.
 4. Ensure all documentation and commenting is in place.
 5. Squash and merge using command line or Github's merge button.